3liteking148/seq-position-probs/README.md

 ## Low-memory version

-`dummerl` uses half as much memory, and is a bit faster, but is more prone to numeric overflow.
+`dummerl` uses half as much memory, and is faster, but is more prone to numeric overflow.
 (It uses single-precision instead of double-precision floating-point numbers.)